A keto diet forces your body to burn fat rather than carbs 🍔💥

 Here are a few suggestions –

-Eggs.
-If we’re talking about versatility, then the humble egg deserves a mention.
-Legend has it that chef’s hats have 100 ruffles to signify the 100 ways you can cook an egg.
-If you’re planning a keto diet, the high protein to carb ratio in eggs, combined with the sheer number of dishes you can use them in, makes them a great choice.
+If you’re planning a keto diet, the high protein to carb ratio in eggs combined with the sheer number of dishes you can use them in makes them a great choice.

 The carb content of different types of cheese can vary quite significantly, so take a look at the nutritional information to see whether the ratio works for you.

-Nuts.
-These popular snacks are high in fibre but low in carbs although, as with cheese, the ratio varies between different types.
-Whether you eat nuts as snacks in between meals or incorporate them into dishes directly, they make a great addition to a ketogenic diet.
+Nuts 🥜 These popular snacks are high in fibre but low in carbs although, as with cheese, the ratio varies between different types.
+Whether you eat nuts as snacks in between meals or incorporate them into dishes directly, they make a great addition to a keto diet.

 What’s the best fat burner for keto?